smart-on-fhir/smart-on-fhir.github.io/data/clinical-data.md

 ---

 As a service to the SMART community, Boston Children’s Hospital has licensed de-identified longitudinal clinical data for 10,000 patients from [Geisinger](https://www.geisinger.org/), a leading healthcare organization.
-Qualified third-party developers looking to test their apps on real-world data can fill out the [request form](https://smarthealthit.org/de-identified-sample-data/) on the SMART Website to request access to the data.
+The data is being made availabe to help **SMART on FHIR App developers** get access to real-world data for app testing and development.
+Qualified developers can fill out the [request form](https://smarthealthit.org/de-identified-sample-data/) on the SMART Website to request access to the data.

 <h3> Overview </h3>